Menu ☰

 His half brother Joseph Hunter joined the 5th Bn S. Lancs Regiment (Territorials) as Private 964, from 1909 to 1913.
 His war record has not been found.

-His mother died in about 1931.
+His mother died, aged 75, in 1931.

 Ernest is commemorated on the following memorials -